 In March 2022, the Federal Reserve began increasing interest rates in an effort to slow consumer spending and to address ongoing inflation, which reached a 40-year high in 2022.
-The rate of inflation declined and the Federal Reserve halted interest rate hikes in late 2023 and has indicated that it may cut interest rates in 2024.
-It is possible that the Federal Reserve's actions and the current economic conditions could result in a recession in the United States.
-In a recessionary environment, loan demand may weaken, competition may intensify, and credit quality may deteriorate.
+Although the Federal Reserve started to cut interest rates in September 2024, future reductions to interest rates are not certain.
+In addition, increased tariffs and trade barriers may add uncertainty to the outlook for inflation and interest The uncertain inflation and interest rate environment increases concerns around the possibility of a recession in the U.S. In a recessionary environment, loan demand may weaken, competition may intensify, and credit quality may deteriorate.
 In addition, if interest rates remain relatively high for an extended period of time, borrowers may not be able to pay the higher interest rates on their floating-rate loans and could experience financial distress or may default on their financial obligations.
 Numerous other factors may affect a System borrower's ability to repay its loan, including, among other things, the failure to meet its business plan or a downturn in the agricultural and rural economies.
 See "Risks Related to Agriculture and Rural America."
 This may have a negative impact on our results of operations and financial condition.
 See "The Banks and the Associations are subject to interest rate risks."